jesseplamondon/NeighborhoodWatchShowcase/README.md

 ## Neighbor State Machine
 In the game, NPC characters are randomly assigned to houses with randomized features; additionally one is randomly assigned as the killer.
 This script controls all NPC behaviors.

+## Van Enemy
+This script manages an enemy within the game which may chase the player under certain circumstances.